 When and Where

 Campers may have WiFi enabled devices in their cabin for texting and email.
-This is only to be used while the camper is in their cabin at specific times of the day and not during any activity period or when the camper is otherwise outside of the cabin.
+This is only for specific limited times in the cabins: wake-up, bedtime and rest-hour and our counselors also encourage campers to participate in group games and activities during these times.
+Electronic devices can not be used during any activity period or when the camper is otherwise outside of the cabin.
 Our rule that applies to campers and staff is that there should be no electronic devices outside of the cabin.

 Our internet is provided over a DSL line and we make no guarantee as to the reliability or availability of the connection.